cebe/humhub-deployment/README.md

 git submodule add https://gitlab.cebe.cc/humhub-dev/humhub-deployment tools echo "include tools/Makefile.inc" > Makefile git add Makefile

+# composer.json is managed by the Makefile, so ignore it in git
+echo "/composer.json" > .gitignore
+git add .gitignore
 ```

 commit your changes and you are ready to go.